paturikaustubh/flikipedia/README.md

 ### What is Flikipedia?

 Flikipedia is a web application that allows you to dive into the fascinating universe of films and series.
-Whether you're looking for information about your favorite movies,series or discover new gems, Flikipedia has you covered.
+Whether you're looking for information about your favorite movies, series or discover new gems, Flikipedia has you covered.

 Flikipedia is fully responsive, ensuring a seamless experience across devices, from desktop to mobile.